jarviscanada/jarvis_data_eng_JoonhoMyung/linux_sql/README.md

 # Test

-- I tested bash scripts and sql file individually by running script usage on terminal and correct results and data was observed in psql instance with sql queries.
+- I tested bash scripts and a SQL file individually by running script usage on the terminal and correct results and data were observed in psql instance with sql queries.

 <br />